 This also applies to training for selected target groups on the topics of corruption prevention and antitrust law.
 All web-based training sessions are repeated every three years.
 Sales, marketing and procurement employees and other higher-risk target groups must complete two additional training sessions every year focusing on different aspects of antitrust law.
 As part of our compliance training concept, we are also constantly developing more training formats with new content (such as scenario-based training and virtual formats) to ensure sustained knowledge transfer of relevant compliance risks in target groups with higher risk exposure.
 The training concept is accompanied by regular communications, including podcasts, articles and posts on the intranet ("eMag"), in order to embed compliance topics and processes in the company.
 Business partners are contractually obliged to comply with the legal regulations.
 Suppliers acknowledge our Supplier Code of Conduct when signing the contract.
-In addition, we conduct business partners with integrity.
+In addition, we conduct business partner checks to ensure that we work together with law-abiding business partners with integrity.